Gluesticks Blog

 Cheese Fondue

-• 8 oz. block monterey jack cheese colby, or medium cheddar
+• 8 oz. block monterey jack cheese colby, medium cheddar, or sharp cheddar

 • 1 can evaporated milk may need a little more to thin out fondue if necessary.